 Whether you are just starting out in real estate investing or are looking to turn one high-priced property into a portfolio of lower-priced properties, Detroit offers one of the most affordable housing markets in the country.
 After the post-2008 meltdown, the city was slow to recover and the current median home price is still only $49,580.

-Another indicator that now is a good time to get a great bargain in Detroit is the current increase in foreclosures, countering the national downward trend.
+Detroit is currently seeing an increase in foreclosures, countering the national downward trend.
 There are motivated sellers here, and the market is not contracting the way it is in many other cities.
 A little time and effort can reward you with significant savings.

 While the market continues to appreciate, you can still get some amazing deals here.
 Again, just as with investment in any market, the key is ensuring that you are looking for affordable properties in the right neighborhoods that are in generally good repair.

 While areas of the city have already experienced tremendous rebounds from their post-recession lows, there is still plenty of gas left in the engine and a lot of room to add value.
-Home values are expected to increase by 12% over the next couple of years, creating solid gains for investors.
+Home values are expected to increase by an average of 20% over the next couple of years, creating solid gains for investors.

 As entire neighborhoods benefit from new infrastructure and new employment centers, you’ll also see new restaurants, stores, and other amenities springing up.
 That means more money in the community and increased home prices.
 This is already happening in some areas, as employment growth in the leisure and hospitality sector indicates.